in4matix/Gnome45-Extensions/README.md

-**A Collection of Gnome 45.2 and 45.3 and Gnome 46 compatible Shell Extensions**
+**A Collection of Gnome 45 and Gnome 46 compatible Shell Extensions**